BigBeill/Food-Recipe-Sharing-Platform/docs/backend.md

    email: string (optional)
    limit: number (optional, default 6)
    skip: number (optional, default 0)
-   relationship: number (optional)
+   category: "friends" | "requests" | "all" (optional, default "all")
    count: boolean (optional, default false)

 Route description:
    - Collects a list of all users in the database that contain {username} and {email}
-   - If relationship field exists, only include userObjects that the current user has the given relationship with
+   - If category field exists, only include userObjects that the current user has the given relationship with
-   - Reminder: 1 = friends, 2 = received friend requests, 3 = sent friend requests
    - Skip over the first {skip} number of results found
    - Limit the list size to the {limit} number of objects
    - Return the list to the client